- Women in South Africa are already at a high risk of experiencing violence. Doubly so if they’re black and lesbian.

 Lesbians targeted even as courts recognise same-sex marriage

-In 2006, not coincidentally the same year of Jacob Zuma’s rape trial, and the year when the National Assembly passed a law recognising same-sex marriage, local newspapers started reporting on murders where black lesbians had been being targeted and killed by groups of men.
+In 2006, not coincidentally the same year of Jacob Zuma’s rape trial, and the year when the National Assembly passed a law recognising same-sex marriage, local newspapers started reporting on murders where black lesbians had been targeted and killed by groups of men.

 In February 2006, 19-year-old openly lesbian soccer player Zoliswa Nkonyana was at a shebeen in Khayelitsha with another lesbian friend of hers when a group of straight girls taunted them for being tomboys.
 Zoliswa apparently replied, “We are not tomboys, we are lesbians.
 We are just doing our thing so leave us alone.”